Fry-Fr/react-calculator/README.md

 ## react-calculator using useReducer state hook.
-- State transitions managed with the reducer pattern, switch cases, and actions.
+- State transitions managed with a reducer pattern, switch cases, and actions.